christylernz/aichat-export-viewer/TESTING-SETUP.md

 module.exports = {
     ...jestConfig,
     moduleNameMapper: {
-        // Tell Jest where to find your components
-        // Adjust the path if your components are in a different location '^c/(.+)$': '<rootDir>/src/modules/c/$1/$1'
+        // Adjust this path to match where YOUR components are located '^c/(.+)$': '<rootDir>/src/modules/c/$1/$1'
     }
 };